-Every software project needs a perfect specification to succeed, just like every construction needs a specification.
+Every custom software project needs a perfect specification to succeed, just like every construction needs a specification.
 But it takes a lot of time and patience to write down all the details on the paper.
 Plus, attention to detail and mindfulness will help a lot.

 Writing down a mobile app specification document is the mandatory step for any software development project.
 So, why so much fuss over it?
 But before it, we would like to talk about the pre-development stage and why we won’t start any project without it.